A Passion For The Game

 My Girl's Basketball Teams featured in the Media!

-Northridge Academy Varsity Girls Basketball makes school history in first year of restart under Coach Nick Kindel
+Northridge Academy makes school history in first year of restart under Coach Nick Kindel

 Santa Clara Saints (Oxnard) Varsity Girls Basketball sweeps Tri-Valley League in Nick Kindel's First Year as Head Coach